 The court referred to the Ruxley (swimming pool) case regarding liability for the parts of the drainage system that were defective, and for galvanizing to the patio: 'it will always be a matter

-[a] particular defect should be rectified, regardless of the disruption and cost, or whether, in all the circumstances, it can properly be left as it is'.
+of degree as to whether [a] particular defect should be rectified, regardless of the disruption and cost, or whether, in all the circumstances, it can properly be left as it is'.
 For inspection, this means that certain non-compliances (e.g. those not affecting the client's 'enjoyment' of the end result, or where the requisite remedial action is out of proportion to the benefit) should be tolerated – blind rejection of all non-compliances will not be supported by the courts.

 From previous cases, it is almost inevitable that some defects will not be noticed by the inspector, who is not required 'to go into every matter in detail'.
 The inspector does not guarantee that inspection 'will reveal or prevent all defective work'.
 For some defects 'with the best will in the

-world, it is much more difficult to say that an ordinarily competent architect should have picked up on the defect in question'
+world, it is much more difficult to say that an ordinarily competent architect should have picked up on the defect in question'.

 So what are you expected to spot, and what are you not?
 This case provided quite a few examples.